This weekend, I had friends come to stay for the first time since moving to my new place and it was wonderful.

 Having discovered somewhere new (nope, like many famous spots in Paris, I’d never been to Le Marais before), we paid a visit to somewhere a little more familiar (to me) in the afternoon: the Arc de Triomphe.
 Somehow, as of this weekend, I have now climbed the 284 steps of this monument four times.
 That’s right.
 Four.
 And yet – somehow – I have never yet ascended even half way up the Eiffel Tower.
 Go figure.
 Anyway, it was bloody freezing up the top with those delightful Siberian winds whipping around our faces, but the views were, as ever, magnificent.

-There’s this fantastic contrast, between the absolute chaos that is the roundabout on which the Arc de Triomphe is situated (and it really is chaos, I don’t know how there aren’t twelve collisions daily), evident from the ground; and the symmetrical logic with which Place de L’Etoile and its 12 protruding arms have been designed, appreciable only from an elevated vantage point such as the Arc.
-With the obvious exception of the Champs Elysees, the roads comprising the 12-point ‘star’ are largely calm and quiet, too: peaceful boulevards lined with elegant Parisian apartment buildings and carefully-coiffed trees.
+There’s this fantastic contrast, between the absolute chaos that is the roundabout on which the Arc de Triomphe is situated (and it really is chaos, I don’t know how there aren’t at least a dozen collisions daily), evident from the ground; and the symmetrical logic with which Place de L’Etoile and its 12 protruding arms have been designed, appreciable only from an elevated vantage point such as on top of the Arc.
+With the obvious exception of the Champs Elysees, the roads comprising the 12-pointed ‘star’ are largely calm and quiet, too: peaceful boulevards lined with elegant Parisian apartment buildings and carefully-coiffed trees.

 So, once the wine was drunk and the last vestiges of tapenade had been scraped from the glass jars, we departed and made our way on foot to the Eiffel Tower, arriving onto the Champs de Mars with minutes to spare before the tower erupted into sparkling white lights.

 Not a bad end to an evening, really.